mopsicus/modi/README.md

 See all API methods and examples in [Documentation](Documentation~/MoDI.md).

 ## Quick start
-To start use MoDI you shouldn't call any initialize methods.
+To start using MoDI you shouldn't call any initialize methods.
 When you first call `DI.Get()` then MoDI already initialized and ready to work.
 Just add `using MoDI;` to your scripts and go ahead.

 Call `DI.Get()` to get default container.
 Pass container tag into `Get("my_container")` method to return custom container.